 5. Practice Time Management—Effective time management is essential for maintaining work-life balance.
 Leaders should prioritize their tasks, focusing on what is most important and urgent.
 Tools like to-do lists, calendars, and time-blocking can help you to organize your tasks and ensure that your time is allocated efficiently.
 Additionally, leaders should be mindful of avoiding multitasking, which can lead to decreased productivity and increased stress.
 Instead, focus on completing one task at a time before moving on to the next.

-—Leaders are often faced with numerous requests and demands on their time.
+6. Learn to Say No—Leaders are often faced with numerous requests and demands on their time.
 While it can be challenging, learning to say no is an important skill for maintaining work-life balance.
 Leaders should evaluate requests based on their priorities and the impact on their well-being.
 Politely declining or delegating tasks that do not align with your key goals or that contribute to overload can help to prevent burnout and ensure that your time and energy are focused on what truly matters.

 7. Take Regular Breaks and Vacations—Regular breaks throughout the day, as well as vacations, are crucial for preventing burnout.
 Short breaks can help you to clear your mind, reduce stress, and improve your focus, while vacations provide an opportunity to disconnect entirely from work and recharge.
 Leaders should make it a priority to take time off and encourage their teams to do the same.
 Returning to work with a refreshed mind and renewed energy will lead to greater productivity and creativity.